 This second image has slight overexposure of the highlights but reveals good shadow detail.
 Therefore, in order to get good detail in both the shadows and the highlights, I will need to take more than one shot while at the scene and combine the exposures in post processing to create an HDR image.

 Traditionally, I capture three images during an exposure bracket sequence.
 It’s easy to do a “normal” exposure for the highlights and then one stop over and one stop under that setting.
 When I get back home, I decide which of the three images I want to use and do an HDR blend in LR.
 I have found that using two images does a good job in LR.
 I rarely use the third one.
 While in the field, be sure to use your histogram to check that you have a highlight image that doesn’t climb the right wall and a shadow image that doesn’t climb the left wall.
 That will set you up for success with your HDR processing.

-I have had very good results with creating HDR images in Lightroom, with the added benefit of a RAW file to process.
+I have had very good results with creating HDR images in Lightroom.
+This comes with the added benefit of a RAW file to process.

 After some work in LR and PS, here is the finished image.
 (I hate dead twigs!
 I am careful to clone or heal those out, especially when they intersect important parts of the image.)

 So that is my workflow, from start to finish.
 I am a very methodical photographer.
 I have formed what I think are good habits that allow me to make sure I go home with everything I need for a successful image in post-processing.